 June 16th, 2017

-About two hours ago, I was drowning.
+Less than two hours ago, I was drowning.

 No one was around.
 I was paddling frantically, and each time my face barely broke above the surface, my mouth filled with dirty lake water as I attempted to scream or draw a quick, panicked breath before I sank back down into darkness.